-2 And two, the parties, in fact, did fulfill the 3 contractual requirement and apparently took title in California.
-Similarly, those Department's Exhibit A, the 4 5 aircraft-purchase agreement in paragraph 2 and Exhibit B, the FAA Aircraft Bill of Sale on the front is stamped on 6 7 the right, indicates that escrow on the transaction was 8 handled by Insured Aircraft Title Services, Inc., which touts itself on its web as the world's leading aircraft 9 10 title and escrow company facilitating the buying and 11 selling of the aircraft around the globe each day since 12 1963.
+And two, the parties, in fact, did fulfill the 2 3 contractual requirement and apparently took title in California.
+Similarly, both Department's Exhibit A, the 4 5 aircraft-purchase agreement in paragraph 2 and Exhibit B, the FAA Aircraft Bill of Sale on the filing stamp on the 6 7 right, indicates that escrow on the transaction was 8 handled by Insured Aircraft Title Services, Inc., which touts itself on its web as the world's leading aircraft 9 10 title and escrow company facilitating the buying and 11 selling of the aircraft around the globe each day since 12 1963.

-13 So the fact of the escrow company's filing of the 14 FAA Bill of Sale and the timing of such filing by close of escrow and its close of escrow on January 27th, 2015, are 15 16 all evidence that an escrow company of well-known experienced title company specialized exclusively in 17 18 aircraft transactions was informed by the parties of the 19 parties' actual mutual intent and agreement to require not only full payment by Appellant, the purchaser, but also 20 21 title transfer -- for title transfer by seller upon close 22 of escrow with no contingencies and possibilities for any 23 alleged sale on approval or sale upon delivery or any other reason.
+13 So the fact of the escrow company's filing of the 14 FAA Bill of Sale and the timing of such filing by close of escrow and its close of escrow on January 27th, 2015, are 15 16 all evidence that the escrow company, a well-known 17 experienced title company specialized exclusively in 18 aircraft transactions was informed by the parties of the 19 parties' actual mutual intent and agreement to require not only full payment by Appellant, the purchaser, but also 20 21 title transfer -- full title transfer by seller upon close 22 of escrow with no contingencies and possibilities for any 23 alleged sale on approval or sale upon delivery or any other reason.
 24